Jessica S. Henry, PhD

 Black Mental Wellness, Corp

-In her spare time, Dr. Henry also enjoys reading, traveling, and spending quality time with family and friends.
+Outside of her professional work, Dr. Henry enjoys reading, traveling, and spending quality time with family and friends.